arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 We know we want to succeed, but we're afraid that staying humble will end up with us being stepped on, embarrased and subjugated.

-The internal debate about confidence calls to mind a well-known concept from the radio pioneer Ira Glass, which could be called the Taste/ Talent Gap.
+The internal debate about confidence calls to mind a well-known concept from the radio pioneer Ira Glass, which could be called the Taste/Talent Gap.

 > All of us who do creative work . . . we get into it because we have good taste.
 But it’s like there’s a gap, that for the first couple years that you’re making stuff, what you’re making isn’t so good . . .
 It’s really not that great.
 It’s trying to be good, it has ambition to be good, but it’s not quite that good.
 But your taste— the thing that got you into the game— your taste is still killer, and your taste is good enough that you can tell that what you’re making is kind of a disappointment to you.

-Who wants to look at their work and admit it doesn't measure up?
-Who can admit to themselves they're not as good as they want to be?
-We can cover our shortcomings with passion or see clearly where we're talented and where we can improve.
+Who wants to look at their work and admit that _it doesn't quite measure up_?
+Who can admit to themselves they're not _as good_ as they want to be?
+We can cover our shortcomings with passion or try to clearly see where we're talented and where we can improve.

 > Of course, what is truly ambitious is to face life and proceed with quiet confidence in spite of the distractions.
 Let others grasp at crutches.
 It will be a lonely fight to be real, to say “I’m not going to take the edge off.”
 To say, “I am going to be myself, the best version of that self.
 I am in this for the long game, no matter how brutal it might be.”<br><br> To do, not be.